 Gardner: Tim, let’s begin with you and perhaps focus on the positive side of this.
 The GDPR could mean significant financial penalties in less than two years if organizations don’t protect all of their targeted data.
 But how can large organizations look at this under a larger umbrella, perhaps looking at this as a way of improving their own security posture?

 Grieveson: It’s a great opportunity for organizations to take a step back and review the handling of personal information and security as a whole.
 Historically, security has been about locking things down and saying no.

 We need to break that mold.
 But, this is an opportunity, because it’s pan-European, to take a step back, look at the controls that we have in place, look at the people, look at the technology holistically, and look at identifying opportunities where we can help to drive new revenues for the organization—but doing it in a safe and secure manner.

 Gardner: David, is there much difference between privacy and security?
-If one has to comply with a regulation, doesn’t that also give them the ability to better master and control their own internal destiny when it comes to digital assets?
+If one has to comply with a regulation, doesn’t that also give them the ability to better control their own internal destiny when it comes to digital assets?